philipmoffatt/Rasterizing-gridMET-HYSPLT/README.md

 # check args were correctly loaded
 if (!length(args)==3) {
-  stop('argumentes are expected in order
+  stop('arguments are expected in order
       1: the group run file to be iterated over - each line is one location and one day
       2: the met dir defalts to "Hysplt/met_dir"
       3: the base output directory Hysplt/processed_data/runs_$sys.date/'